 FAQs – March 2018

-Townsend Bombing Range's normal business hours are Monday 8:00 AM – 5:30 PM, Tuesday through Thursday 8:00 AM – 10:00 PM, and Friday 8:00 AM to 3:30 PM.
+Townsend Bombing Range's normal business hours are Monday through Saturday 9:30 AM – 10:00 PM.
 Any times outside of normal business hours are coordinated with the Federal Aviation Administration by Notice to Airmen with at least 24 hour notice.